 Where Did The Philodendron Birkin Come From?

-The Philodendron Birkin’s origin is still a little bit fuzzy.
-References to it have started appearing on message boards, journals, and blogs in late 2019 and early 2020.
-The Birkin seems to be a spontaneous chimeric mutation of the Rojo Congo.
-It was then separated from the original plant and propagated.
-It appears that the Birkins were introduced out of China and have slowly been making their way to New Zealand and the U.S.
+The Philodendron Birkin’s origin is still a little fuzzy, and it has started appearing on message boards, journals, and blogs in late 2019 and early 2020.
+The Birkin seems to be a spontaneous mutation of the Philodendron Rojo Congo, and it was then separated from the original plant and propagated as a new hybrid.
+It seems Birkins were introduced out of China and slowly made their way to New Zealand and the U.S.

 Concerns About Phildendron Birkin Stability